uwescience/DSSG-Peer-Support/background.md

 Past studies show that motivational interviewing is effective at improving health outcomes and reducing addictive behaviors [8], even when used by trained professionals in a digitally-mediated environment [9].
 However, there is relatively little literature with respect to motivational interviewing being used by peers in the specific context of online, asynchronous peer support communication.

 ## Research Question
-What types of feedback are the most beneficial to individuals sharing their mental health struggles online?
+What types of responses are the most beneficial to individuals sharing their mental health struggles on online peer support platforms?

 ----------------------------------------